 - Sense of Accomplishment:

-A BBC article reports on the benefits of exercising during the workday.
+One article reports on the benefits of exercising during the workday.
 In the article, Peter Antonio, a personal trainer, fitness instructor and registered nutritionist at the University of Birmingham Sport says that working out during your lunch break “gives you a mid-day sense of accomplishment which can last for the remainder of the day”.

 This sense of accomplishment can give you more energy to tackle other tasks in the afternoon.